On this page:

 You should reconsider your asking price.
 Ask the agent for feedback on what people are saying about the price, features and condition of your property.

-If you do not have to sell, withdraw your property from the market.
+If you do not have to sell urgently, consider withdrawing your property from the market.
 Keeping a property on the market for a long time can reduce the likely selling price.
 You can put it back on the market later.

 Check the termination date on your sales authority (your agreement with the agent).
 If they do not have exclusive selling rights, try another agent.
 A fresh approach and a new marketing campaign may be successful.